libp2p/specs/multistream-2.0/spec.md

 The `multistream/use` protocol is simply two varint multicodecs: the multistream-use multicodec followed by the multicodec for the protocol to be used.
-This protocol is *unidirectional*.
+This protocol supports unidirectional streams.
 If the stream is bidirectional, the receiver must acknowledge a successful protocol negotiation by responding with the same multistream-use protocol sequence.

 Every stream starts with multistream-use.
 Every other protocol defined here will be assigned a multicodec and selected with `multistream/use.`